Société Nationale de Crédit et d'Investissement

-Société Nationale de Crédit et d'Investissement (SNCI) is a public-law banking institution in Luxembourg City designed to encourage business investments, start-ups, and research initiatives.
+Société Nationale de Crédit et d'Investissement (SNCI) is a public-law banking institution in Luxembourg City.
+According to its website, it is designed to encourage business investments, start-ups, and research initiatives.
 Founded in 1978, it is wholly owned by the State of Luxembourg.

 Financial services

 SNCI provides medium and long-term financing for investments made by Luxembourg-based companies, including Luxembourg companies operating abroad, and start-up loans for small and medium-sized enterprises.
 SNCI also provides loans for financing professional equipment including equipment for safety or environmental protection.
 It also offers innovation loans for research-and-development programmes or projects of industrial enterprises and service providers; foreign investments financing; and equity loans for limited liability companies.
 On average, SNCI loans cover some 25% of investments in fixed assets for industrial projects while up to 75% of eligible start-up investments can be covered for young craftsmen, traders, hoteliers, or restaurant owners.

 Equipment loans

 Equipment loans are for investments relating to the creation, extension, reorientation, or takeover of Luxembourg SMEs in the skilled-craft, commercial, hotel, or industrial sectors.
 They are granted by decision of the SNCI Board of Directors, via an authorized bank, for financing intangible assets (patents, licenses, or software), tangible assets (equipment for the production or provision of services), and land, buildings or parts of buildings to be used for professional purposes.
 The fixed-rate loans, with a duration of 10 years and to be reimbursed quarterly, usually start at €12,500 and may not exceed €2.5 million.
 They normally cover from 25 to 60% of eligible costs (75% for a first business) depending on the sector.